TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-troubleshooting-the-onboarding-process.md

 # Troubleshooting On-Demand Assessments

-If you are having issues with the On-demand Assessments please see the documentation links below.<br><br>
+If you are having issues with On-Demand Assessments, please see the documentation below.

 ## **Recommended Documents**